Loading...

 Abstract

-Perkins V sought (1) to give states more flexibility in how they administered CTE, and (2) to have states strategically connect the outcomes of CTE programs to the “education and skill needs of employers.”
+The reauthorized Perkins Act sought (a) to give states more flexibility in how they administered career and technical education (CTE) and (b) to have states strategically connect the outcomes of CTE programs to the “education and skill needs of employers.”
 One component of Perkins V that speaks to both of these aims has recipient states select a measure of high school CTE program quality from a list of three options, each of which potentially says something about how attuned students are with workforce and college skills before they graduate from high school.

 Description